 We were incorporated in October 2015 and commenced operations in 2017.
 To date, we have focused primarily on organizing and staffing our company, business planning, raising capital, identifying, acquiring and in-licensing our product candidates and conducting preclinical studies and early clinical trials.
 We have funded our operations primarily through equity and debt financings.
-We raised \$954.8 million from October 2017 through March 31, 2022 through Series A and B convertible preferred stock financings, a convertible note financing, our IPO completed in February 2019, proceeds from our Credit Facility, and proceeds from our concurrent underwritten public offerings of 5.00% convertible Notes due 2027 and our common stock in May 2020.
-As of March 31, 2022, we had \$271.6 million in cash, cash equivalents and marketable securities.
+We raised \$942.0 million from October 2017 through June 30, 2022 through Series A and B convertible preferred stock financings, a convertible note financing, our IPO completed in February 2019, proceeds from our Credit Facility, proceeds from our concurrent underwritten public offerings of 5.00% convertible Notes due 2027, and our common stock in May 2020.
+As of June 30, 2022, we had \$222.2 million in cash, cash equivalents and marketable securities.
+On July 15, 2022, we completed a private placement of 16,649,365 shares of our common stock at a purchase price of \$7.21 per share.
+The aggregate gross proceeds for the private placement was approximately \$120.0 million, before deducting offering expenses.

 We have incurred significant operating losses since our inception and expect to continue to incur significant operating losses for the foreseeable future.
-For the three months ended March 31, 2022 and 2021 our net loss was \$57.8 million and \$57.6 million, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$860.6 million.
+For the three months ended June 30, 2022 and 2021, our net loss was \$56.5 million and \$59.8 million, respectively.
+For the six months ended June 30, 2022 and 2021, our net loss was \$114.3 million and \$117.5 million, respectively.
+As of June 30, 2022, we had an accumulated deficit of \$917.1 million.
 We expect our expenses and operating losses will increase substantially as we conduct our ongoing and planned clinical trials, continue our research and development activities and conduct preclinical studies, and seek regulatory approvals for our product candidates, as well as hire additional personnel, protect our intellectual property and incur additional costs associated with being a public company.
 In addition, as our product candidates progress through development and toward commercialization, we will need to make milestone payments to the licensors and other third parties from whom we have in-licensed or acquired our product candidates, including seralutinib.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending in particular on the timing of our clinical trials and preclinical studies and our expenditures on other research and development activities.

 We do not expect to generate any revenue from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, until such time as we can generate substantial product revenues to support our cost structure, if ever, we expect to finance our cash needs through equity offerings, debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.
+Our failure to raise capital or enter into such other arrangements when needed on our financial condition and on our ability to pursue our business plans and strategies.
 If we are unable to raise additional capital when needed, we could be forced to delay, limit, reduce or terminate our product candidate development or future commercialization efforts or grant rights to develop and market our product candidates even if we would otherwise prefer to develop and market such product candidates ourselves.